Computer-Programming-B/MicrobitAnimalTracker/README.md

 --------------------
 In this assignment you will work with a partner to program two micro:bits to create a wireless intruder alarm that will warn you when someone steps on a home-made pressure sensor.

 Start by choosing a partner.
 One person will program their micro:bit to act as the sending device that is triggered by the pressure switch.
 The other person will program the receiver the activates the alarm.
-The alarm could use the speaker to create a sound,trigger an LED, or even activate a servo to "whack" the intruder.
+The alarm could use the speaker to create a sound, trigger an LED, or even activate a servo to "whack" the intruder.
 In both programs you will need to set the group to a number from 0 to 83.

 Program requirements
 -----------------